NotCompsky/rscraper/README.md

 If you wish to use your own local mysql instance, as is default, install `mysql-server` (or any other compatible server).
 In this case, you will want to populate your own database, so you will need either [rscraper-import](docs/rscraper-import.1.md) from `rscraper-utils` to import datasets, or [rscrape-cmnts](docs/rscrape-cmnts.1.md) from `rscraper-scraper` to scrape Reddit yourself.

+Note: `rscraper-tagger` is for the server library and executables only.
+You do not need it if you only wish to use the `rtagger` addon (though you will then need to point it to some server elsewhere).

 Now navigate to [the releases page](https://github.com/NotCompsky/rscraper/releases), download the `deb` file for each component (`man`, `utils`, `tagger`, etc) for your platform, and run:

     sudo dpkg -i /path/to/RScraper-VERSION-ARCHITECTURE-COMPONENT.deb